NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 Color Scheme

-From colors-custom.muttrc (Solarized-based):
+From colors.muttrc (Solarized-based):

 # General